shawn-crossley/build-rest-api/README.md

 build-rest-api
 =========
-# REST Client for Node.js - Build.com APi
+# REST Client for Node.js - Build.com API

 Allows connecting to any API REST and get results as js Object.
 The client has the following features: